NoUsername10/Solax-Cloud-API-for-Home-assistant/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

 Home Assistant custom integration to monitor multiple Solax inverters using the official Solax Cloud V2 API.
-This integration supports both single and multiple inverter setups with real-time data and system-wide totals.
+This integration supports both single and multiple inverter setups with real-time data and system-wide totals and efficiency data for each inverter and the system.

 ## Features